dylan-kuo/dylan-kuo.github.io/_posts/2022-05-05-data-engineering-youtube-channel.md

 He used to be a software enginner and data engineer at Netflix and he shares a lot of inisghts about the distributed data pipeline in both software engineering and data engineering's perspectives that always makes me excited to listen.

-He post a lot on his [linkedin](https://www.linkedin.com/in/eczachly/) around data engineering and the mental health.
+He posts a lot on his [linkedin](https://www.linkedin.com/in/eczachly/) around data engineering and the mental health.
 Definitely check it out and follow him.

 ## Andreas Kretz